 Sylvia

 At the beginning of the conference, everyone is free to step up and propose any session they want.
 Not just ones they want to present, but anything they want to know more about.
 And then as these suggestions begin to fill the slots, more ideas come forward.
-After a few sessions, you have another meeting and fill more slots, propose more ideas.
-(More about how this works)
+After a few sessions, you have another meeting and fill more slots, propose more ideas. (

 Sure enough, most sessions had enough people.
 Part of the success was due to the facility having many small rooms, enough to accommodate all the proposed sessions.
 Some had projectors, some didn’t but it all worked out.
 When we re-gathered for the next planning sessions, people were energized, more sessions were proposed, people decided to continue or repeat a session, and slowly the open slots were filled